 "What is your mother's maiden name?"
 What's her first name?
 I just knew her as "Ma"!
 That'll have to do."

-When faced with the prospect of doing the years’ bookkeeping all at once, Bernard (Dylan Moran) puts off the task with every excuse possible.
-He invites a pair of Jehova’s Witnesses in for a lengthy chat, turns his receipts into a ‘rather smart casual jacket’ and gets intentionally beaten up by a gang of skinheads.
+When faced with the prospect of doing a year's accounts all at once, Bernard (Dylan Moran) puts off the task with every excuse possible.
+He invites a pair of Jehovah's Witnesses in for a lengthy chat, turns his receipts into a 'rather smart casual jacket' and gets intentionally beaten up by a gang of skinheads.

 What he did wrong:

-Bernard did have the forethought to hire an accountant, but unfortunately the alleged professional ends up going on the run from the police for matters never explained, leaving his client high and dry.
-Black is left with only his hopeless filing system consisted of ‘Recent’ and ‘Not so recent’ receipts, scrunched up in his pocket.
+Bernard did have the forethought to hire an accountant, but unfortunately, the alleged professional ends up going on the run from the police, leaving his client high and dry.
+Black is left with only his hopeless filing system consisting of 'Recent' and 'Not so recent' receipts, scrunched up in his pocket.

 Wesley Snipes